Preparing Datasets¶

 # Create preparation environment

-conda env create -f environment_prepare.yaml
+conda env create -f envs/environment_prepare.yaml

 conda activate agentomics-prepare-env